 Students will receive an introduction to effective written and oral communication skills.
 Students will be actively involved in research methodology, writing, and speaking.
 Students will review grammar and usage, study vocabulary, read selected fiction and nonfiction texts, and utilize technology to develop multimedia presentations.
-This course meets the language arts graduation requirement.
+This course meets the language arts graduation requirement and the Illinois State Computer Literacy graduation requirement.